jrouillard/TileGen/README.md

 <img src="https://github.com/jrouillard/TileGen/blob/master/doc/example_result.png?raw=true">

-Works with any size as long as you respect the 2:1 ratio (it's better if the entry tile width is divisible by 3, or else the tool will "fill" some pixels with the content of its neighbors for edge cases)
+Works with any size as long as you respect the 2:1 ratio (it's better if the input tile width is divisible by 3, or else the tool will "fill" some pixels with the content of its neighbors for edge cases)

 ## How to install